widoriezebos/Thoth/Documentation/Thoth-doc-flattened.md

 	!   exclamation mark

-##7.12  Include processing
+##6.12  Include processing

+There are three different ways of including content in your document; tailored to the type of included content: MarkDown, images or raw source code.

+###6.12.1  Include Markdown

 You can include any other markdown file (or any text file for that matter) by using a special include directive.
 The file specification can be either relative or absolute.
 Absolute paths will be taken as absolute from the context folder.
+You can provide an optional second argument that specifies the level adjustment for headers (negative or positive).
+When given a value of 1 the headers of the included file will be bumped up 1 level when including them in the result.

 	\include{somesubfolder/somedocument.md}
+	\include{somesubfolder/somedocument.md, 1}
 	\include{/absolute/path/to/somedocument.md}

+###6.12.2  Include Images

+There is also include functionality for images using a wildcard.
+This enables you to add images from a folder without having to completely specifying their name.
+The header level for automatically determined headers can be specified as a separate argument.
+Specify 0 for no headers.

+	\includeimages{images/component/*.png, 1}

+###6.12.3  Include Source (code block)

+You can include any text file as a Code Block, Thoth will prefix every line with a tab character making it a Code Block

+	\includecode{sources/SomeFile.java}

-##7.13  Critic markup
+##6.13  Critic markup

 You can mark text with the syntax outlined below.
 Since this kind of markup is meant to work anywhere note that there is a space between the ‘{‘ and the directive to keep it from processing in this example.
 In your own markdown there should be *no space* after the opening ‘{‘ character.
 The Critic markup can be displayed during rendering by adding the request parameter `critics=show`, or displayed as-is with `critics=raw`.
 By default the critics are processed and the result will then be rendered.